MDSplus/Documentation/docs/reference/tdi-reference.md

 If `_X` and `_Y` are both an [Array](#array) or a [Signal](#signal), but do not have the same length, the result will be truncated to the shorter one.

-> TODO: Mark, help reword
+> TODO: Mark, help reword // I think this is fine!
 If `_X` and `_Y` are both a [Signal](#signal), the result will not be.
 However, if only one is a [Signal](#signal), the result will be as well.

 Integer overflows will be truncated.